mattmaynes2/aria/reports/research/05-ComputingDevices.md

 input pins are 6-20V.

 The Uno is a medium sized microcontroller that is 68.6 mm long and 53.4 mm wide.
 It has a total weight of approximately 25 g.
-The Uno also includes an integrated USB-Mini port for serial communication and as a power source.
+The Uno also includes an integrated USB-Mini port used for serial communication and as a power source.
 The board includes a 5 V DC power input for running the board continually.